Ovarian cancer refers to several types of tumour arising from the ovaries. It is the leading cause of gynaecological cancer death in the UK.

 - Most patients will die from a relapse of their disease, even if the initial tumour was ‘cured’.

-Like most cancers, ovarian is likely to spread locally, and via lymph and blood.
-However, ovarian epithelial cancer typically spreads to the greater omentum:
+Like most cancers, ovarian cancer is likely to spread locally, and via lymph and blood.
+However, ovarian epithelial cancer also typically spreads to the greater omentum:

 - The omentum usually plays a role in healing, by adhering to damaged tissue.
 Thus it expresses lots of adhesion proteins, making it an easy target for metastatic spread.